 Graduates are now working as line cooks, prep cooks, kitchen managers and chefs at a variety of restaurants and institutions.
 The main Culinary Arts Program for male inmates is located at the DOC’s Training Academy in Elizabethtown.
-SCI Waymart also runs a culinary program.
-SCI Muncy is currently renovating and expanding its kitchen to accommodate a new Culinary Academy for female inmates.
+SCI Waymart and SCI Muncy also runs a culinary program.

 Muncy's New Kitchen